|

 27 This work usually excluded an upgrade of the regulator, because of the expense involved.
 The turrets also tended to be too windy and dirty to accommodate pendulum mechanisms.
 On the pendulum clock, see Landes, Revolution in Time, 114–124.

 28 Today, it still takes some effort to see the Domkirche and the Marienkirche clocks together, even though the buildings that once surrounded the latter are now gone.
 Berlin has had three Domkirche.
-The first Domkirche, which is depicted in Figure 3, dates to the fourteenth century.
+The first Domkirche, which is depicted, dates to the fourteenth century.
 In 1747, it was demolished to make way for the second one, which was in turn demolished in 1895 to make way for the eyesore that still stands there.

 29 Landes, Revolution in Time, 87–88; Thompson, "Time, Work-Discipline, and Industrial Capitalism," 65–67.